 accompany you will be adequately covered.

-- Copy Documents - Sign all traveler's cheques if you have not already done so.
-Make 2 or more copies each of:
+- Copy Documents - Make 2 or more copies each of:

 - Credit card numbers

 - Flight tickets or confirmation numbers

 - Prescriptions - ask the Pharmacist for a copy when you get the prescription filled